Ranjith2898/OTP-Verification-System/README.md

 ## 📢 Summary

-🔹 This project implements a secure OTP-based authentication system.
+🔹 This project implements a secure OTP-based authentication system.<br>

-🔹 It covers OTP generation, email verification, input validation, and security handling.
+🔹 It covers OTP generation, email verification, input validation, and security handling.<br>
 🔹 This concept is widely used in banking, e-commerce, and login verification systems.